sidgairo18/cvml_engineering_gym/useful_docs/git_public-fork-to-private-repo.md

-## Option A (works everywhere): mirror your fork into a new private repo
+## Guide: How to mirror your fork into a new private repo?

 ### 1. Create an empty private repo on GitHub (UI or CLI):